 Assessment of CiPs involves looking across a range of different skills and behaviours to make global decisions about a learner's suitability to take on particular responsibilities or tasks, as do decisions about the satisfactory completion of presentations/conditions and procedural skills set out in this curriculum.
-The outline grid in table 7 sets out the level of supervision expected for each of the specialty CiPs.
+The outline grid in section table 7 sets out the level of supervision expected for each of the specialty CiPs.

-Table 7: Outline grid of levels expected for medical microbiology specialty CiPs

-Combined infection training Medical microbiology Dual option (MM/ID) CIT year 1 CIT year 2 HIT year 3 MM HIT year 4 MM HIT year 3 ID/MM HIT year 4 ID/MM HIT year 5 ID/MM 1.
-Able to provide clinical leadership and support to the laboratory 2 2 3 4 3 3 4 2.
-Able to use the laboratory service effectively in the investigation, diagnosis and management of infection 2 2 3 4 3 3 4 3.
-Able to advise on infection prevention, control and immunisation 2 2 3 4 3 3 4 4.
-Able to manage and advise on important clinical syndromes where infection is in the differential diagnosis 2 თ 3 4 3 3 4 5.
-Able to lead and advise on treatment with and stewardship of antimicrobials 2 3 3 4 3 3 4 6.
-Able to provide continuity of care to inpatients and outpatients with suspected or proven infection 2 3 3 3 3 3 4 7.
-Able to manage and advise on imported infections 2 2 2 2 3 3 4
+Table 7: Outline grid of levels expected for medical virology specialty CiPs leadership and support to the laboratory.
+2. Able to use the laboratory service effectively in the investigation, diagnosis and management of infection.
+2 2 3 4 3 3 4 3.
+Able to advise on infection prevention, control and immunisation.
+2 2 3 4 3 3 4 4.
+Able to manage and advise on important clinical syndromes where infection is in the differential diagnosis.
+2 3 3 4 3 3 4 5.
+Able to lead and advise on treatment with and stewardship of antimicrobials.
+2 3 3 4 3 3 4 6.
+Able to provide continuity of care to inpatients and outpatients with suspected or proven infection.
+2 3 3 3 3 3 4 7.
+Able to manage and advise on imported infections.
+2 2 2 2 3 3 4